Police: Body found in car trunk 'likely' missing woman, 89

 Search and rescue crews spent days looking for her — making repeated pleas to the public for tips — until police on Monday developed new information that suggested foul play and pointed them in Mackley's direction, Burley said in a statement.

-Based on that information, police stopped Mackley's car on and found a body in the trunk, he said.
+Based on that information, police stopped Mackley's car on and found the body, he said.

-No additional details were released and Burley did not return a call seeking further comment.
+No additional details were released, and Burley did not return a call seeking further comment.

+Mackley is a convicted sex offender who pleaded guilty to sexual abuse and sodomy in Multnomah County in 1988, Multnomah County court records show.
+He was arrested in 2009 for failing to register as a sex offender, those records show.

-Court records show Mackley has previous felony convictions for assault and sodomy in Washington state.
+He also has previous felony convictions for assault and sodomy in Washington state from the 1980s, according to court paperwork filed as part of his bail review.

-He told court officers in Oregon that he's been diagnosed with schizophrenia and bipolar disorder and lives on disability payments of less than $1,000 a month, online records show.
+Mackley told court officers in Oregon that he has been diagnosed with schizophrenia and bipolar disorder and lives on disability payments of less than $1,000 a month, online records show.

 He volunteered driving people to Alcoholics Anonymous meetings in his spare time, he told the court.